Betsy-Wabuke/Cisco-Ethical-Hacker-Capstone/challenges/challenge-2-web-server-vulnerabilities/walkthrough.md

    - Alternatively, restrict access to sensitive directories using access control rules (e.g., Apache’s `.htaccess` with `Deny from all` or authentication requirements).

 ## Lessons Learned
-- Nikto is effective for identifying web server misconfigurations, such as directory listing vulnerabilities.
+- Nikto and custom scripts like `exploit-script.py` are effective for identifying web server misconfigurations.
-- Combining automated tools like Nikto with manual URL manipulation enhances reconnaissance accuracy.
+- Combining automated tools with manual URL manipulation enhances reconnaissance accuracy.
 - Proper server configuration and access controls are critical to secure web servers.

 ## Repository Notes
-- Screenshots (`nikto-scan.png`, `dir-listed.png`) are stored in the `screenshots/` folder, illustrating Nikto scan results and the directory listing containing `user_form.html`.
+- Screenshots (`nikto-scan.png`, `config-dir.png`, `docs-dir.png`, `flag-file.png`) are stored in the `screenshots/` folder, illustrating Nikto scan results, directory listings for `/config/` and `/docs/`, and the flag file `user_form.html`.
+- The `exploit-script.py` file contains a sample script for directory enumeration.
 - Ensure sensitive data (e.g., IPs, credentials, flags) is redacted before committing to a public repository.